-During the preliminary investigation, an employee may be placed on leave with pay, if applicable.
-After the preliminary investigation is completed, but in no event later than 15 days after the employee's department head learns of the arrest, normal personnel procedures shall be implemented.
+During the preliminary investigation, an employee may be placed on leave with pay, if applicable, or removed from safety sensitive or "special risk" assignments/positions.
+After the preliminary investigation in completed, but in no event later than 15 days after the employee's department head learns of the arrest, normal personnel procedures shall be implemented.